brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 {% include figure.html path="blog/apocalypse/stanford.jpg" caption="Stanford campus" %}

 It is also a time when my imagination begins to stir.
 Sometimes, strange or even dark thoughts emerge.
-The sensation that I’m the only human in such a large, magnificent place makes me wonder what would happen if I really was the only human left&mdash;on earth.
+The sensation that I'm the only human in such a large, magnificent place makes me wonder what would happen if I really was the only human left&mdash;on earth.
 Imagine all of the great works of humanity lying abandoned; supermarkets full of untouched, rotting food; house after house in suburban neighborhoods being overtaken by their own lawns; masterpieces of art hanging in museums, with no one to see them.

-I’m not sure why, but I thoroughly enjoy thinking about this disturbing future and what it would take to survive.
+I'm not sure why, but I thoroughly enjoy thinking about this disturbing future and what it would take to survive.
 There is a dark and haunting beauty to it and you walk away with an appreciation of the life we have now.
-And I’m not the only one to think so.
-I’ve come across many books and movies that deal with this apocalyptic future.
-If you’re a fan of similar stories, I've listed some of my favorites from this genre below; if you know of other good ones, leave a comment!
+And I'm not the only one to think so.
+I've come across many books and movies that deal with this apocalyptic future.
+If you're a fan of similar stories, I've listed some of my favorites from this genre below; if you know of other good ones, leave a comment!